Mark Hoffman: Saw 3D

 In Saw 3D, after escaping the updated reverse bear trap, Hoffman leaves, taking medical supplies, and returns to his hideout where he stitches his cheek and bandages his hand.
 Jill meets with Matt Gibson, an Internal Affairs detective at Hoffman's precinct, and tells him that Hoffman has been involved as an accomplice in nearly every Jigsaw murder.
 The police attempt to raid the area where Hoffman is, but he hides himself in a body bag and is rolled into the coroner's office.
 After escaping from there, he goes on a killing spree at the police station.
 He then finds Jill and puts her in the original reverse bear trap while she is strapped to a chair.
 With no means for Jill to escape, the trap springs open and kills her.
-Hoffman destroys his hideout and prepares to flee the city, but is attacked by three people wearing pig masks.
-One of the men is revealed to be Dr. Lawrence Gordon, who survived his amputation by cauterizing his stump using a hot steam pipe; he was later nursed back to health by John, who subsequently recruited him as an apprentice.
+While a news broadcast is heard reporting that Jill has been found dead and that Hoffman is now wanted by the authorities, Hoffman destroys his hideout and prepares to flee the city, but is attacked by three people wearing pig masks.
+One of the men is revealed to be Dr. Lawrence Gordon, who survived the amputation of his own foot by cauterizing his stump using a hot steam pipe; he was later nursed back to health by John, who subsequently recruited him as an apprentice.
 Lawrence takes Hoffman into the bathroom from the first film, chains him by the ankle to the pipes, and throws away the hacksaw he used to cut off his own foot before he can do the same.
 Lawrence then shuts off the lights and leaves, closing the door and leaving Hoffman to die.

+Saw X

+After John is conned into a fake cancer treatment sometime between the events of the first two films, he tasks Hoffman with obtaining information about those who deceived him.
+In the film's mid-credits scene, Hoffman stands alongside Jigsaw in the bathroom from the first film, assisting him in the test for Henry Kessler, who lured John into the scheme in the first place.